Impressions de France – World Showcase – Epcot

 Did you know?

-• Impressions de France is narrated by Claude Gobet.
+• Claude Gobet narrates Impressions de France

 • In terms of static content, Impressions de France is the longest-running theater attraction at any Disney theme park.
-Walt Disney’s Carousel of Progress, Walt Disney’s Enchanted Tiki Room, Hall of Presidents, and The Country Bear Jamboree, all at the Magic Kingdom, debuted before Impressions de France but have undergone content and music changes over the years.
+Walt Disney’s Carousel of Progress, Walt Disney’s Enchanted Tiki Room, Hall of Presidents, and The Country Bear Jamboree, all at the Magic Kingdom, debuted before Impressions de France, but have undergone content and music changes over the years.

 • Among 46 sights featured in Impressions de France are: the cliffs at Étretat in Normandy; horsemen and hunting dogs in the Cheverny Forest; Chambord in the Loire Valley; Vézelay Village and a church interior; horsecart riding through Riquewihr Village in Alsace; a marketplace in Bouvron in Normandy; a wine harvest at Monbazillac Vineyard; the Cognac cave; Versailles; Castle Beynac in Dordogne Valley; a forest near Château Montpoupon; bicyclists; Bugatti race cars in Cannes; hot air balloons; the French Alps; a small church in Brittany; a wedding reception at a Brittany farmyard; Villefranche near Nice; a cove at Calanque Cliffs near Cassis; a pier near the Carlton Hotel in Cannes; a rooftop restaurant overlooking Cannes harbor at night; railway tracks in the hills of Chaporoux; the Gare du Nord train station in Paris; Champs-Élysées and the Arc de Triomphe; a boat on the Seine River in Paris; Notre-Dame Cathedral; the Louvre; and the Eiffel Tower.